The incompatibility of the Condorcet winner and loser criteria with positive involvement and resolvability: Result

-Finally, in response to a previous version of this note with the results above, Dominik Peters (personal communication) suggested that analogous impossibilities might hold with \textit{independence of clones} (\citealt{Tideman1987}) instead of the Condorcet loser criterion.
-Indeed, we can confirm that such a swap in Theorems~\ref{MainThm}~and~\ref{nvoter} is possible, as well as in Theorems \ref{MainThmNI}--\ref{nvoterNI} if we add the axiom of \textit{block preservation} (\citealt{HP2025}): if the profile $\mathbf{L}$ consists of exactly one copy of each linear order of $X(\mathbf{P})$, then $F(\mathbf{P})\subseteq F(\mathbf{P}+\mathbf{L})$.
+Finally, in response to a previous version of this note with the results above, Dominik Peters (personal communication) suggested that analogous impossibilities might hold with \textit{independence of clones} (\citealt{Tideman1987}) in place of the Condorcet loser criterion.
+Indeed, we will confirm below that such a swap in Theorems~\ref{MainThm}~and~\ref{nvoter} is possible, as well as in Theorem \ref{MainThmNI} if we add the axiom of \textit{block preservation} (\citealt{HP2025}): if the profile $\mathbf{L}$ consists of exactly one copy of each linear order of $X(\mathbf{P})$, then $F(\mathbf{P})\subseteq F(\mathbf{P}+\mathbf{L})$.